hayattgd/rustcast/README.md

 - [x] Customisable themes (13/12/2025)
   - [x] Configurable colours
 - [x] Spotify control - Ability to control spotify via the app
+- [x] Allow variables to be passed into custom shell scripts.
 - [x] Google your query.
 Simply type your query, and then put a `?` at the end, and press enter